 At Seattle Humane, we honor the special connection that kids and teens have with animals.
-While the shelter is currently closed to the public, we are ramping up virtual programming!
-Let us know what type of content you would like to see by participation in an
+While the shelter is currently closed to visitors and volunteers, we continue to offer fun and informative virtual programming.

-Join us each month to meet some special felines, learn more about our shelter guests, and socialize with other animal-loving kids.
+Join us each month to meet some special felines, learn more about our shelter guests, and talk with other animal-loving kids.
 These chats will last around 30 minutes and highlight a different pet-themed topic each month.

 Get in touch!
 Email: [email protected]